 Inheritance tax is imposed on top of federal and state estate tax in certain states.
 In 2018, the states with an inheritance tax include: NE, IA, KY, PA, NJ, MD.
 You might owe inheritance tax even if you inherit a small amount of property.
 The rate depends on how closely related you were to the person.
 In most states, the rate is less than 20%.
 Unlike federal and state estate taxes where the tax is levied before the estate is disbursed, the beneficiary is responsible for paying the inheritance tax.

-How Do Federal Estate Taxes Work Between Individuals of Different US Citizen + Visa Status?
+How Do Estate Taxes and Gift Taxes Work Between Individuals of Different US Citizen + Visa Status?

 What Is The “Applicable Exclusion?”